Read This First

 Prompt 2: Comment on the coherence and utility of the proposed taxonomy of rationality types below.

-The section turns on Coherence and Limitations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Coherence and Limitations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Coherence distinct from Limitations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Coherence distinct from Limitations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Steel-Man of Brad’s Argument, Fallacies and Blunders in Brad’s Argument, and On Rationality as a Mapping to Evidence.
+Treat Steel-Man of Brad’s Argument, Fallacies and Blunders in Brad’s Argument, and On Rationality as a Mapping to Evidence as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Core Rationality